AbdulMoeezBaig/CSharp/README.md

 ### Chapter 2
 1. red squiggly line appears --> compilation error
+2. 'parameter' refers to the variable that's being used inside the method.
+An 'argument' is the value that's passed when the method is called.

+---

 ### List of Commands / Methods
 ### Chapter 1